Buy Now, Pay Later surging amid holiday spending

 “It’s almost like an infomercial, it’s like, oh, four easy payments of 50 bucks, you don’t realize that that was $200 and that it’s due pretty quickly,” said Rossman.
 “And if you have multiple payments running with multiple providers, it can get confusing and expensive.”

-This week, Ohio Sen. Sherrod Brown and other Democrats sent a letter to federal regulators urging them to continue monitoring these products.
+This week, Ohio Senator Sherrod Brown and other Democrats sent a letter to federal regulators urging them to continue monitoring these products.
 They’re worried about debt becoming unmanageable.

 We reached out to Affirm, AfterPay, PayPal, and Zip for a comment and only heard back from Affirm.